mt-support/tec-labs-filterbar-custom-taxonomy-filter/readme.txt

 Install and activate like any other plugin!

-* You can upload the plugin zip file via the *Plugins ‣ Add New* screen
+* You can upload the plugin zip file via the *Plugins ‣ Add New* screen.
-* You can unzip the plugin and then upload to your plugin directory (typically _wp-content/plugins_) via FTP
+* You can unzip the plugin and then upload to your plugin directory (typically _wp-content/plugins_) via FTP.
-* Once it has been installed or uploaded, simply visit the main plugin list and activate it
+* Once it has been installed or uploaded, visit the main plugin list and activate it.

 == Frequently Asked Questions ==